Transferring Assets to a Trust After Death in California: The 2026 Heggstad Guide

 Finalizing Your Trust Asset Recovery and Protecting the Estate

 Finding that a major asset was left out of a trust shouldn’t mean your family is stuck in a year-long probate battle.
 By initiating a Heggstad petition filing, you can correct these administrative errors and honor the true intent of the trust’s creator.
 This process not only saves significant time and statutory fees but also maintains the privacy and efficiency that estate planning was intended to provide.
 Whether you are dealing with a property pulled out during a refinance or an account that was never retitled, a structured legal path exists to bring those assets home.
+Families who discover that someone forgot to put their house in a trust in California will find that this targeted remedy can resolve the title issue without the burden of a full probate proceeding.

 Navigating the specific evidentiary requirements of the California courts requires a steady, experienced hand.
 Robert P. Bergman is a Board-Certified Specialist in Estate Planning, Trust and Probate Law with over 40 years of experience focusing exclusively on title corrections and ex parte orders.
 If you’re ready to move forward and secure the assets your family depends on, Schedule a Consultation with Board-Certified Specialist Robert P. Bergman today.
 You don’t have to face these procedural hurdles alone; expert guidance can transform a complex legal obstacle into a manageable resolution.